noi-techpark/infrastructure-v2/docs/kubernetes.md

 - Authenticate to AWS EKS via `aws eks --region eu-west-1 update-kubeconfig --name aws-main-eu-01`

-## Dashboard

-On top of the dashboard provided by AWS EKS, a standard [Kuberenetes Dashboard](http://k8s-default-kubernet-62841e8dd0-731115856.eu-west-1.elb.amazonaws.com/) has been deployed with read-only access to resources within the cluster.

-**Warning: This dashboard is exposed through AWS ALB without authentication.**

 ## AWS Console

 The Kubernetes cluster can be accessed from withing the [AWS Console](https://eu-west-1.console.aws.amazon.com/eks/home?region=eu-west-1#/clusters/aws-main-eu-01).